near/NEPs/text/0000-walletapi.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Does the wallet always send the transaction directly, or do we need to support a use case of generating a signature and returning the signature back to the app?
+- Does the wallet always send the transaction directly, or do we need to support a use case of generating a signature and returning it back to the app?

 # Future possibilities
 [future-possibilities]: #future-possibilities